Alejandra1111/dash_BLM_tracker/README.md

 Users of this app can **browse through BLM statistics** for **selected city and time** to observe **trends in sentiments and emotions** and discover **top tweets and influencers**.
 One can also apply **a keyword filter** to narrow the focus.

-Currently live app is hosted in [an AWS EC2 micro instance](http://18.223.131.215:8050/).
-The app's response speed is much slow in this low-key EC2 instance compared to running the app in laptop.
+Currently live app is hosted in [an Heroku free dyno instance](https://blm-tracker-app.herokuapp.com/).

 ## Current Project Status